Are Pre-injury Releases and Indemnity Agreements for Children Valid?

+A Release is a type of contract to give up a right to sue.
 As a general rule of long-standing law, a child under the age of 18 cannot legally enter into a contract.
-A release is simply a contract to give up a right.
 Thus, any contract entered into a minor, including a release, is voidable.

 In spite of the above, releases are still required by all of these facilities.
 Why?
 The answer is in the language–they are not just releases, they are indemnity agreements.

-A release and an indemnity agreement differ slightly in language but drastically in legal meaning.
-A release is an agreement to give up a persons future rights now, particularly the minor in these kinds of cases.
+A release and an indemnity agreement differ slightly in language, but drastically in legal meaning.
+A release is an agreement to give up a person’s future rights now.
 An indemnity agreement, however, is an agreement by the signor (parent) agreeing to hold the indemnitee harmless or free of responsibility from future claims.
-The latter is in effect an insurance agreement that does not relinquish the future right, but promises to assume the debt it creates.
+The latter is in effect an insurance agreement that does not relinquish the future right but promises to assume the debt it creates.

-Subsequently, a Houston Court of Appeals addressed a release and indemnity agreement.
+A Houston Court of Appeals has addressed the validity of a release and indemnity agreement.
 In that case, the court held that while the release signed by the parent was against public policy, the indemnity agreement was not.

-The effect of this is now as follows.
-Assume Junior is invited to a birthday party at a Houston laser tag facility.
+For example, Assume Junior is invited to a birthday party at a Houston laser tag facility.
 Mom, without consulting a lawyer, signs a release and indemnity agreement so junior can play laser tag.
 Junior then gets injured.
-The release is void as to the child, but enforceable as to the mom.
+The release is void as to the child but enforceable as to the mom.
 Dad did not sign.
 So Dad files a lawsuit on behalf of Junior.
 The release is void as to Junior and has no legal effect as to Dad.